INU-ez/INU_Tools-GTA-sa-/DOCS.md

 **Detach All from Mesh** *(new in 1.6.3):* batch detach all 2DFX from selected mesh.
 The mesh's UI shows a list of all attached 2DFX with individual detach buttons.

 **Preview:** real-time corona/shadow visualization in viewport.
 Billboard tracking implemented via **draw handler** *(1.6.3)* — works reliably across scene switches.

+> 💡 **Example — street lamp:** select the lamp post mesh → 2DFX → **Create Light** → an Empty with default lamp appears.
+Move the Empty to the top of the post → pick preset **Lamp Post** → ✓ Apply (sets yellow color, coronastar texture, 200m draw distance).
+Parenting to the mesh is automatic → Empty.parent = post.
+On DFF export, 2DFX coordinates are written relative to the mesh.

+> 💡 **Example — flashing red emergency:** Create Light → preset **Flashing (Maverick1)** → ✓ Apply → Show Mode `1 RANDOM_FLASHING` is set automatically.
+In-game this corona will flash red randomly — perfect for emergency lights or police beacons.

 ---